Explaining Digital Pathology Models via Clustering Activations: Materials and Methods

 For the method to be applicable to microscopy images, we need to address several issues, primarily the tile overlap.
 The same patch in a slide is contained in multiple tiles (at different spatial locations), and therefore has multiple feature vectors associated with it.
 These feature vectors should be similar, as convolutional networks are mostly equivariant.
 However, this is not guaranteed, especially near the tile border.
 We address this problem by first omitting the 2px-thick outline of feature vectors from each tile and then computing the average of all feature vectors associated with each location $i,j$ (as noted, each feature vector comes from a different tile).
 When visualizing the clustering for the whole slide, these average feature vectors are used to determine in which cluster a given pixel lies. \looseness=-1

 We also need to address the large size of WSIs, including the significant amount of background contained within these slides.
-We follow the common approach by discarding all tiles that do not cover a sufficient amount of tissue.
+We discard all tiles whose inner area of 256 × 256 pixels does not overlap with tissue.